Stat-Y/Stat-Y.github.io/index.md

 ## Welcome to Youngjin Cho's Homepage

-I am a Ph.D. candidate in Statistics at Virginia Tech, advised by [Dr. Pang Du](https://pangdu3a.github.io/), with [Dr. Yili Hong](https://scholar.google.com/citations?user=jIJnyHMAAAAJ&hl=en) as my co-advisor.
+I am a Ph.D. candidate in Statistics at Virginia Tech.
 My research interests include:

 - **Smoothing Splines:** I conduct research on various smoothing spline ANOVA models, concentrating on 1) developing models for survival data and 2) exploring statistical inference using functional Bahadur representation.
 - **Functional Data Analysis:** I take an application-driven approach to diverse functional datasets.
 A key focus is battery discharge curve data, representing longitudinal functional data with a heterogeneous domain.